-‘HOW EXTREME AND RADICAL TRANSPARENCY WILL KILL PUBLIC TRUST (GOVERNMENTS AIMING TO BE TRANSPARENT THAT BECAME ABSOLUTELY INVISIBLE)’.
+‘HOW EXTREME AND RADICAL TRANSPARENCY IS KILLING PUBLIC TRUST (GOVERNMENTS SO TRANSPARENT THAT HAVE BECOME ABSOLUTELY INVISIBLE)’.

 By Pablo Sánchez Chillón, Lawyer, International Speaker, Strategy and Public Affairs Advisor and Urban Advocate.
 Pablo is Co-founder of Eolexcitylab and Sánchez Chillón, Urban Innovation Advocates, Consultants & Lawyers (Spain).
 He is Director of Foro Global Territorio & GlobalGOV and Chief Editor of Urban 360º.
 This article is published with the support of GlobalGOV & Foro Global Territorio | Thanks for supporting us.